mgorav/EventDrivenMicroServiceUsingAxonIQ/README.md

  ### Conclusion
- In compositional micro-services based architecture, think EVENT based interactions.
-This make each micro-service independent of each other.
+ In compositional micro-services based architecture, **think EVENT based inter module interactions.** This make each micro-service independent of each other.
 This helps in rolling out new functionality as micro-service fast.
 Also this style aides in building serverless micro-services or function as service.